 Unable to make it to the McDowell House?
-While nothing can replace a guided tour with one of our seasoned docents, we hope that this small virtual tour will entice you to make the trip to come see us in person!
+While nothing can replace a guided tour with one of our seasoned docents, we hope that this sneak peek will entice you to make the trip to come see us in person!

 To the left of the entryway is the formal gathering room, the Parlor.
 Dr. and Mrs. McDowell would entertain guests in this room by playing music or having tea.
 The portrait of Mrs. McDowell’s father, Isaac Shelby, sits over the mantel, and Mrs. McDowell’s prized pianoforte, a wedding present from Shelby, is in the foreground.

 Across from the Parlor is the Library, where Dr. McDowell, whose portrait hangs above the fireplace, would do business and hold casual get-togethers with his colleagues.
-The Library has beautiful built-in bookshelves, which would have no doubt held his vast collection of medical books.
+Unusually for homes of this period, the Library has beautiful built-in bookshelves, which would have no doubt held his vast collection of medical books.

-Connected to the Library is the Dining Room, which features pieces original to the McDowells and the Shelbys.
-Dr. McDowell’s fine china and silver spoons are on display, are is a table belonging to Isaac Shelby.
+Connected to the Library is the Dining Room, which features lovely china and silver pieces.

 The room where medical history took place is located on the second floor above the Dining Room.
-The Operating Room, where Dr. Ephraim McDowell performed the world’s first ovariotomy on Jane Todd Crawford, is sparsely decorated, but features many of Dr. McDowell’s personal effects.
-Visitors will see his medicine kit, his lithography instruments, and his saddle, as well as a photograph of the “Pioneer Patient,” Jane Todd Crawford.
+The “Traveler’s Room,” where Dr. Ephraim McDowell performed the world’s first ovariotomy on Jane Todd Crawford, is sparsely decorated, but features period medical tools.
+Visitors will see Dr. McDowell’s medicine kit and his lithography instruments, as well as a photograph of the “Pioneer Patient,” Jane Todd Crawford.

-The McDowell’s Bedroom is connected through a curious-looking door to the Operating Room.
-What is believed to once have served as a window for the older portion of the house is now a door connecting the newer construction (1803-1804) to the old (1790s).
-The McDowell Bedroom is decorated with various family pieces, including a handkerchief made by Mrs. McDowell, a miniature of Dr. McDowell painted on ivory, and the silver buttons of Dr. McDowell’s father’s Revolutionary War uniform.
+A curious-looking door connects the McDowell’s Bedroom to the Traveler’s Room.
+It is believed to have been converted from a window in the older portion of the house (late 1790s) and was left open as a doorway after the newer construction (1803-1804).
+The McDowell Bedroom features a collection of McDowell family pieces, including a handkerchief made by Mrs. McDowell, a miniature of Dr. McDowell painted on ivory, and the silver buttons of Dr. McDowell’s father’s Revolutionary War uniform.

 The bright and airy Children’s Room must have been bustling with movement and joy when the McDowell’s lived in this home.
-Over a period of 22 years, the McDowells had nine children, five of whom lived to adulthood.
-The McDowell Children would play, craft, and study in this room, which features sewing work done by daughter Adeline (pictured above the fireplace) and the McDowell Children’s slate for schoolwork.
+Over a period of 22 years, the McDowells had nine children – only five of whom lived to adulthood.
+The McDowell Children would play, craft, and study in this room, which features a portrait of daughter Adeline (pictured above the fireplace) and the McDowell children’s slate for schoolwork.